Flavor Invariants and Renormalization-group Equations in the Leptonic Sector with Massive Majorana Neutrinos: Leptonic Flavor Invariants: Three Generations

 The RGEs of the 34 basic flavor invariants in Eqs.~(\ref{eq:I1})-(\ref{eq:I34}) are impossible to solve analytically, so we proceed with numerical solutions.
 For this purpose, we have to specify the values of the invariants at the initial energy scale.
 At the energy scale $\mu_0^{}=M_Z^{}=91.19\,{\rm GeV}$, the input values of all relevant SM parameters are summarized in Table~\ref{table:initial values}~\cite{PDG2020,NuFit2020,HZ2020}, from which one can compute the initial values of all the basic invariants.
 Then we can solve Eqs.~(\ref{eq:I1})-(\ref{eq:I34}) numerically and the results are shown in Fig.~\ref{fig:fig1}.

 To make a cross-check, we also solve the RGEs of the SM physical parameters directly with their initial values given in Table~\ref{table:initial values} and substitute the results into the definition of the basic flavor invariants to obtain their values at any running scale.
-At the one-loop level, the evolution of the physical parameters in the SM are governed by~\cite{Xing2020}